 Click here for more information on our new Certified Private Wealth Advisor®Certification.

 Rick holds a Bachelor of Business Administration – Finance degree from Texas A&M, class of ‘88.
-He also holds a CERTIFIED FINANCIAL PLANNER™ certification.
+In 2006, he obtained the CERTIFIED FINANCIAL PLANNERTM certification.
+He also obtained the Certified Private Wealth Advisor® designation in 2017.
 Rick began his career with A.G.
 Edwards in 2003 and joined Baird in 2013.

-Rick and his wife Karen are long time Houston residents.
+Rick and his wife, Karen, are long time Houston residents.
 Rick enjoys spending time with his children, Nolan and Elizabeth, specifically camping and hiking.
-Rick is also an active volunteer for the Boy Scouts of America.

 Matt holds a Bachelor of Business Administration – Finance degree from Texas A&M, class of ’07.
-He obtained the CERTIFIED FINANCIAL PLANNER™ Certification in 2011 and a Masters of Science in Personal Financial Planning in 2016.
+He obtained the CERTIFIED FINANCIAL PLANNERTM certification in 2011, a Masters of Science in Personal Financial Planning in 2016, and the Certified Private Wealth Advisor® designation in 2017.
 Matt began his career with A.G.
 Edwards in 2007 and joined Baird in 2013.